uikit/uikit-site/docs/pages/switcher.md

 ## Navigation controls

 In some cases you want to switch to another content section from within the active content.
 This is possible using the `uk-switcher-item` attribute.
-To target the items, you need to set the attribute to the number of the respective content item.
+To target the items, you need to set the attribute to the number of the respective content items.

 Setting the attribute to `next` and `previous` will switch to the adjacent items.